rothgar/netdata-wiki/named.node.js.md

 ### XML instead of JSON, from bind

 The collector can also accept bind URLs that return XML output.
-This might required if you cannot have bind 9.10+ but you have an old 9.x version installed.
+This might required if you cannot have bind 9.10+ with JSON but you have an version of bind that supports XML statistics v3.
+Check [this](https://www.isc.org/blogs/bind-9-10-statistics-troubleshooting-and-zone-configuration/) for versions supported.

 In such cases, use a URL like this: